Incept5/inception-ai-poc/README.md

 And it will think about it and generate some code for you which you can view by clicking on the "Files" button.
 If you are happy with the code you can click on "Update Files" button to update the running system with the new code.

-Note: you will need to refresh the UI to see your new bot in the list of available bots
+*Note:* you will have to set ENABLE_HOT_RELOAD=true to see the changes immediately (which can cause the system to crash if the code generation is not 100% correct) and then refresh the UI to see your new bot in the list of available bots.

 ## UI Screenshot